pytchlang/pytch-tutorials/catch-apple/tutorial.md

   being "stereotypically boyish", which, e.g., spaceships catching asteroids might be seen as.

-* Say how params in ()s are like putting values/variables into the 'holes' in Scratch blocks.

 * Change transitive verb "launch" to "drop" throughout.

 * Any more "now you try this" ideas?
 Add hints?
 Put them in sensible